TDG-Platform/docs/DG_DSM_MVP_ver1.md

 #### KNOWN ISSUES

+ - The output DSM will be half meter resolution.
+The only tested input is half meter OR2As.
+Behavior with other resolutions is unknown.
  - The orthorectified image can be a tif file or a vrt file with the associated tif files.
  - Full stereo pairs (approx. 30,000 x 50,000 pixels) take about 14-18 hours to run ~ 12 hours satellite_stereo_pipeline; ~4 hours dsm_sweep.
 The satellite_stereo_pipeline runs on a `raid` instannce.